 The Environmental Science Club provides opportunities for students with common interests to share ideas and discuss relevant topics concerning environmental issues.
 The club contributes to sustainability programs at WSU and helps promote environmentally conscious activities on and around the WSU campus.
 In addition, it provides out of class opportunities for students to interact with faculty and other professionals.
 These interactions create opportunities for networking that helps students find summer and permanent employment as well as internship opportunities in their chosen field.

-The Forestry Major is designed to provide students the educational basis for successfully pursuing a professional career in forestry.
+The Forest Ecology and Management major is designed to provide students the educational basis for successfully pursuing a professional career in forestry.
 Each forestry student, in addition to completing the university UCORE requirements, basic science requirements, the School of the Environment environmental common core takes a block of forestry classes in such areas as forest measurements, sampling, remote sensing, geographic information systems, plant ecology and silviculture.
 In addition, students completing the basic requirements of this degree also have the option to select a limited number of professional electives to further focus their basic skill set.
 For example, by selecting the correct courses students may easily complete a minor in geospatial analysis.
 Students completing this degree also meet the qualifications required in U.S. Office of Personnel Management for forester.

 The student chapter of the Society of American Foresters (Forestry Club) provides out of class opportunities for students to interact with each other socially and professionally, with the faculty and other professionals in the region.
 Students regularly work on forestry related projects for landowners in the area under the supervision of faculty members, gaining practical field experience and further insights into the profession.
 These experiences are often helpful in obtaining summer jobs, internships and professional employment upon graduation.